godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ## Creating a Company
 Creating a company is a collaborative effort; you *can* create one alone, but considering you and your fellow players make up about half the required jobs of a Company, it should be done together.
 Do each of the following steps together, ensuring that everyone gets to be heard along the way.
 ### Step 1.
+**Name the Company**.
+Unlike Breakers, declaring a name for the Company is the first step in creating the Company Charter.
+The name can be really anything the table agrees on, as long as it contains the word "Company" somewhere within it.
+Here are some charts you can use to randomly generate them:
+Format
 ## The Company
 ### Company Name
 ### Company Banner
 ### Company Creed
+### Company Patron
 ### Company Areas
 #### Job: Entertainments Master
 ##### Building: Tavern Hall